maliskovik/ansible-letsencrypt/README.md

 # Letsencrypt

 The letsencrypt role, installs letsencrypt, and tries to acquire certificates for all domains defined in the letsencrypt_domains_list variable, defined in the host_vars/<host name> file.
 To get new certificates (for new domains,subdomains), simply add the domain to the list, and run ansible.
+This role was made to work with nginx.

 Note that, because letsencrypt is configured to acquire certificates via webroot authentication, proper nginx configuration must be in place.